 Lyft, Uber, and Juno apps also connect riders with drivers within minutes, so you could call a cab once you've got your luggage from the carousel.
 Private cars and taxis are likely more expensive than ridesharing apps, and you should familiarize yourself with the TLC Fare Guide and the Taxi Rider's Bill of Rights if you plan to use the former options.

 Additionally, several companies offer private shuttle services to and from Manhattan.
-Go Airlink NYC offers shared transfers from LGA 24 hours a day while NYC Airporter is the official bus service of the city's three airports with service between Grand Central, Port Authority or Penn Station and LGA, JFK, and Newark.
-Super Shuttle is another great option, especially since you don't need to book reservations in advance.
+Go Airlink NYC offers shared transfers from LGA 24 hours a day while NYC Airporter is the official bus service of the NYC area's three airports.
+With NYC Airporter, you can access service between Grand Central, Port Authority or Penn Station and LGA, JFK, and Newark Airports.

 Renting a Car, Driving, and Other Convenient Options